spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ├── 2-validate_cluster.sh
 └── 3-stop_cluster.sh
 ```
-Similar to the Ansible additional playbooks (executed on menagement host) with those scripts you can start, validate and stop nodes on EC2 instance(s) over the ssh connection.
+Similar to the Ansible additional playbooks (executed on management host) with those scripts you can start, validate and stop nodes on EC2 instance(s) over the ssh connection.

 * Start cluster script.
 ```shell